jdotrjs/phaser-guides/Basics/Part3.md

 [mb]: https://photonstorm.github.io/phaser3-docs/Phaser.Scenes.ScenePlugin.html#moveBelow

 ### Inter-Scene communications

-TODO: provide an example project using each of the three communication methods

 We now know what a scene is, how to control what state it's in, and can manage the order in which scenes are drawn.
 Now to really unlock the power in making